anandvyas/anandvyas.in/content/posts/general/yaml.md

     - General
 ---

-YAML (“YAML Ain’t Markup Language”) is a human-readable data serialization language.
+YAML (“Yet Another Markup Language”) is a human-readable data serialization language.
 It is commonly used for configuration files

 ### Basic Rules
 > YAML is case sensitive.